tolmasky/demokit/README.md

 ---

-DemoKit is a Library and Electron app for building product demos and tutorials using web technologies
+DemoKit is a Library and Electron app for macOS to build product demos and tutorials using web technologies

 * **Maintainable** Since DemoKit demos are just JavaScript modules, you can commit them to version control, diff them, collaborate with others, iterate and tweak to your heart's content, and